Still Pending: Exposure

 In the fall 2006, Still Pending entered into a national talent search conducted by the Cartoon Network for its Props TV show.

-In January 2007, The International Music Products Association NAMM, selected Still Pending to promote their "Wanna Play?" initiative.
+In January 2007, NAMM, the International Music Products Association, selected Still Pending to promote their "Wanna Play?" initiative.
 The band is featured on the celebrity endorsers page of NAMM's website along with other musical celebrities including Jim Messina and Michelle Branch.